Blue Sapphire (ship): Saga Cruises

 British-based Saga Cruises acquired Bleu de France in 2011, after the vessel completed two seasons of cruising for the Brazilian cruise operator CVC.

-The ship, now renamed Saga Sapphire, received an extensive refit at Fincantieri between November 2011 and March 2012 before joining the Saga fleet.
-Work included refurbishing the interior, creating new cabins (including additional balcony accommodation to her superstructure), an overhaul of the machinery, also repainting and maintenance of the hull.
+The ship, renamed Saga Sapphire, received an extensive refit at Fincantieri between November 2011 and March 2012 before joining the Saga fleet.
+Work included refurbishing the interior, creating new cabins (including additional balcony accommodation to her superstructure), an overhaul of the machinery, and repainting and maintenance of the hull.

-Throughout her career with Saga, she experienced several incidents.
+During her career with Saga, she experienced several incidents.
 In April 2012, during her maiden voyage, she suffered an engine failure, forcing Saga to cancel the 16-day voyage.
 In May 2014, while cruising near the Isle of Mull, in Scotland, an electrical fire aboard the ship knocked out her power supply.
-Repairs took place to an electrical panel whilst the ship was anchored off the island in calm seas for a few days.
+Repairs took place to an electrical panel while the ship was anchored off the island in calm seas for a few days.

 ANEX Tour

 In August 2019, Turkey-based ANEX Tour had reportedly purchased Saga Sapphire for its first ship to launch its cruise business, with a scheduled debut in mid-2020 from Antalya.
 In April 2020, Saga's managing director Nigel Banks said Saga's plans to transfer Saga Sapphire to ANEX Tour may be postponed due to the COVID-19 pandemic.
 On 18 June 2020, the sale was completed and it was announced the ship would debut for ANEX Tour in 2021 as Blue Sapphire.

+In June 2023, most of the ship's sailings were cancelled.
+In July 2024, the ship returned to service.